dotCMS/plugin-seeds/OSGi/com.dotcms.ruleengine.velocityscriptingactionlet/README.md

 Once the plugin is installed, then :

-1) Go to the Rule Engine portlet
+1. Go to the Rule Engine portlet
-2) Add or modify a rule
+2. Add or modify a rule
-3) Add this VelocityScriptingActionlet actionlet passing the following parameter:
-    3.1) and the velocity script code to execute.
+3. Add this VelocityScriptingActionlet actionlet and type the velocity code as the parameter

 Note: If The velocity script uses quotes or single quotes, those should be escaped to avoid a validation error on the rule engine.
 The quotes can be replaced with this values: